Throughout the spring and summer seasons, we eat at least one meal a day outside…sometimes all three! These are our favorite Picnic Ideas for Kids!

-- Make a fruity quesadilla.
-All you need is a tortilla shell, bananas and nutella – yumm!
+- Make a Fruity Quesadilla – All you need to make this yummy treat from Budget Bytes is a tortilla shell, bananas, and Nutella – yum!

-- Don’t Forget the Ants – Ants on a log and other ant-themed items from Total Tippins Takeover puts a giggle into the thought of bugs.
+- Don’t Forget the Ants – Ants on a log and other ant-themed items from Tipp “Ins and Outs” puts a giggle into the thought of bugs.

-- Stack snacks in a cup – use cupcake liners to separate the “foods”.
-It’s perfect for eating out-and-about.
+- Stack Snacks in a Cup – use cupcake liners to separate the “foods”.
+This tip from I Can Teach My Child is perfect for eating out-and-about.

 - Who says you need to “go” to picnic?
-Surprise your kids with a silly picnic pajama breakfast - from Inner Fun Child.
+Surprise your kids with a silly Pajama Breakfast Picnic from Inner Fun Child.

-- Mini-Omlettes.
-These are made with a muffin-tin with hash browns.
+- Mini-Omelets – These are made with a muffin-tin with hash browns.

-- French Toast sticks are an easy breakfast.
-Instead of syrup which can leave a sticky mess, try using a little cup of yogurt or almond butter.
-From Fox Hollow Cottage.
+- French Toast Sticks – This delicious idea from Fox Hollow Cottage is an easy breakfast the whole family will love!
+Instead of syrup, which can leave a sticky mess, try using a little cup of yogurt or almond butter.

 - Read a Picnic Book – Here are a list of a bunch of kids books about picnics from What Do We Do All Day.